rOlANdk890277/UADbLBAKJY/-BZ/JvykI/qCm6/7rTDw/cloud-native-development-automation_ZNmqE_1742280049.txt.md

 1. Open a web browser on your Windows machine.
 2. Navigate to `http://localhost:8080`.
-3. Follow the setup wizard to unlock Jenkins using the provided initial admin password and complete the setup.

 ### Step 6: Install Plugins and Set Up Jobs